Did you you could do keyframe animation in Substance Designer?

-Thanks to WkSBSUpdateDir it is now very simple and fast to update a whole project in one time.
+Thanks to WkSBSUpdateDir it is now very simple to update a whole project in one time.

 Plug names play a key role in the usability of a graph and in the way it can be connected to other nodes or even used in Painter.
 And finding the right name is not easy...

 Fortunately some naming conventions exist in Substance Designer.
 Here they are.

 The Topo-Maps graph is a kind of Substance graph I designed to encapsulate the "topology maps" of 3D objects so that I can always rely on the same graph interface (ie set of output plugs) whatever the object.
 This arbitrary convention allow be to introduce a consistent input interface to all the graphs and materials I create that need object topology maps to work.

 Substance BatchTools (now "Command Line Tools)